keep-starknet-strange/madara/tests/README.md

 ## Adding smoke tests

-Smoke test should only contains consistency/state checks.
+Smoke test should only contain consistency/state checks.

 Testing the consistency is usually simple: